DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

 As Computacenter will not have been involved in the replacement process, the device will arrive without any settings installed.
-To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please email COVID.TECHNOLOGY@education.gov.uk(mailto:covid.technology@education.gov.uk) to get your device enrolled before distributing it.
+To ensure devices are appropriately protected to avoid the risk of young people accessing harmful content, please email [COVID.TECHNOLOGY@education.gov.uk](mailto:covid.technology@education.gov.uk) to get your device enrolled before distributing it.

 ## 4G wireless routers: how to get support